-In 2013, Scottish based vessels landed a total of 367 thousand tonnes of sea fish and shellfish, with a corresponding value of £430 million.
-This represents a nine per cent decrease in value in real terms compared to 2012.
-There was a half of one per cent increase in the quantity landed compared to 2012.
+In 2014, Scottish based vessels landed a total of 481 thousand tonnes of sea fish and shellfish, with a value of £514 million.
+This represents an 18 per cent increase in value in real terms compared to 2013 and a 31 per cent increase in the quantity landed compared to 2013.

-There were 2,020 active Scottish based vessels in 2013, the lowest recorded number of vessels and 26 less than in the previous year.
-These vessels employed a total of 4,992 fishermen, an increase of five per cent from 2012.
+There were 2,030 active Scottish based vessels in 2014, an increase of ten vessels (0.5 per cent) from the previous year.
+These vessels employed a total of 4,796 fishermen, a decrease of four per cent from 2013.

 This Scottish Sea Fisheries Statistics publication provides a detailed overview of the quantity and value of landings of sea fish and shellfish by Scottish vessels and landings into Scotland.
 Landings data are provided according to: